Okazari/atom-play-piano/README.md

 # atom-play-piano package

-Piano notes are played as you code...
-So amazing !
+Piano notes are played as you code... amazing !

 ## Instructions